-Like everything in Rock, the communications features are designed to be extensible for the future.
+Like everything in Rock, communications is designed to be extensible for the future.
 That means the messages of tomorrow won't be limited by the messages of today.
 The communications engine is based on two types of components: mediums and transports.
 Let's look at how that works.

 Think of mediums as different communication channels.
-Today Rock provides an email medium, an SMS medium and a push notification medium.
-Other mediums could easily be added in the future.
+Today Rock provides an email medium and a SMS medium.
+Other mediums could easily be provided in the future for things like mobile application push notifications.
 These mediums can be written by either the core developers of Rock or by third-party developers.
 If you don't like it, change it!
+Mediums can be configured under:

+'''

-Mediums can be configured under: Admin Tools > Communications > Communication Mediums.
+Admin Tools > Communications > Communication Mediums .

+'''

 Transports, on the other hand, can be thought of as the worker bees of the mediums.
 They do the actual work of getting the messages to their recipients.
-Today the Email Medium has transports for delivering emails via the Mailgun and SendGrid email services.
-Settings for the transport are configured under Admin Tools > Communication Transports.
-As applicable, each transport lets you control how many concurrent communication recipients will be processed in parallel when communications are sent by adjusting the Concurrent Send Workers value.
+Today the Email Medium has transports for delivering emails through a normal SMTP server as well as via the Mailgun email service.
+Settings for the transport are configured under:

+'''

+Admin Tools > Communications > Communication Transports .

+'''